j4david/duckdb_fdw/README.md

 #### Manual Mode

 For more control, use `duckdb_execute` to manage the Quack connection yourself.
-This mode also works around the home directory issue on machines where the PG process cannot set `HOME`.[file:1]
+This mode also works around the home directory issue on machines where the PG process cannot set `HOME`.

 ```sql
 CREATE SERVER quack_srv FOREIGN DATA WRAPPER duckdb_fdw